PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 Each cmdlet will have `-Proxy` and `-ProxyCredential` parameters.

-### PowerShellGallery status

-Upon failure to connect to PSGallery, the cmdlets should retrieve status from a well known REST API and return a more descriptive error message to the user.

 ### Open Sourcing the module

 In order to open source PowerShellGet 3.0 we will fork the current PowerShellGet repo, rename it as PowerShellGetv2,